mwhirls/tanaka-corpus-json/README.md

 ### Tanaka Corpus

 The Tanaka Corpus is now maintained within the [Tatoeba Project](https://tatoeba.org/en/downloads).
-All files downloaded through the Tatoeba Project are licensed under the CC BY 2.0 FR, which can be viewed [here][cc-by]
+All files downloaded through the Tatoeba Project are licensed under the [CC BY 2.0 FR license][cc-by].

-As required by the original license, all derived files distributed in each release are made available under the same license.
+As required by the original license, all derived files containing example sentences distributed in each release are made available under the same license.

 [![CC BY 4.0][cc-by-image]][cc-by]